pablolopezmestre/git-hook-pre-commit/README.md

-# Git Hook to avoid commit files with merge conflicts
+# pre commit Git Hook

-Put this file in your hook directory
+Put this file in your hook directory.
+With this hook you can:
+* Avoid to commit directly in master/main branches
+* Avoid to commit when you have files with merge conflicts